-There is evidence that 2 doses or 3 doses of PVRV (Verorab) PrEP for rabies are comparable to 3 doses of currently approved HDCV and PCECV rabies PrEP for both safety and immunogenicity outcomes.
+There is evidence that 2 doses of PrEP of currently approved HDCV and PCECV rabies vaccines are comparable to 3 doses of HDCV or PCECV rabies PrEP for both safety and immunogenicity outcomes.

-There is likely little to no difference in rabies virus neutralising antibody (RVNA) seroconversion rates at either 14 or 180 days after the last rabies vaccine PrEP dose for either 2 doses or 3 doses of PVRV (Verorab) compared to 3 doses of HDCV or PCECV rabies PrEP.
-The evidence is very uncertain for RVNA seroconversion rates \geq 365 days following rabies PrEP vaccination.
-Randomised controlled trials to measure the efficacy of rabies vaccines are not possible, and much of the evidence is therefore reliant on immunogenicity outcomes.
+2 doses of currently approved HDCV or PCECV rabies PrEP may result in little to no difference in rabies virus neutralising antibody (RVNA) seroconversion rates at 7 or more days after the last rabies vaccine PrEP dose, compared to 3 doses of HDCV or PCECV rabies PrEP.
+The evidence is very uncertain for RVNA seroconversion rates ≥365 days following rabies PrEP vaccination.
+Randomised controlled trials to measure the efficacy of rabies vaccines are not possible, and the evidence is therefore reliant on immunogenicity outcomes.
 There may be an extent to which immunologic 'correlates of protection' may not fully predict protection.

-There is likely little to no difference in the frequency of vaccine-related serious adverse events for either 2 doses or 3 doses of PVRV (Verorab) PrEP compared to 3 doses of HDCV or PCECV rabies PrEP.
-3 doses of PVRV (Verorab) likely results in little to no difference in total local and systemic adverse events compared to 3 doses of HDCV of PCECV rabies vaccines.
-However, 2 doses of PVRV (Verorab) likely slightly reduces or results in little to no difference in undesirable effects compared to 3 doses of currently approved HDCV or PCECV rabies vaccines.
+There is likely little to no difference in the frequency of vaccine-related serious adverse events for 2 doses of currently approved HDCV or PCECV rabies PrEP, compared to 3 doses of HDCV or PCECV rabies PrEP.
+However, 2 doses of PrEP of currently approved HDCV or PCECV rabies vaccines likely slightly reduces total local and systemic adverse events compared to 3 doses of HDCV or PCECV rabies vaccines.

-The certainty of evidence that either 2 doses or 3 doses of PVRV (Verorab) are comparable to 3 doses of currently approved HDCV or PCECV rabies vaccines is moderate overall, mainly due to imprecision from small study numbers.
-The body of evidence suggests that the overall balance of desirable and undesirable effects of either 2 doses or 3 doses of PVRV (Verorab), are comparable to 3 doses of the currently approved HDCV or PCECV rabies vaccine PrEP schedules.
+The certainty of evidence that 2 doses of PrEP of currently approved HDCV or PCECV rabies vaccines are comparable to 3 doses of HDCV or PCECV rabies vaccines is low overall, mainly due to imprecision from small study numbers and possible risk of bias in the observational studies.
+The body of evidence suggests that the overall balance of desirable and undesirable effects of 2 doses of PrEP of currently approved HDCV or PCECV rabies vaccines are comparable to 3 doses of HDCV or PCECV rabies vaccine PrEP schedules.